Not For Profit Directors and Officers Insurance Explained

 Unlike a commercial general liability policy that provides coverage for claims arising from property damage and bodily injury, a Not for profit Directors and Officers Insurance policy specifically provides coverage for a “wrongful act,” such as an actual or alleged error, omission, misleading statement, neglect or breach of duty.

-A Not for profit Directors and Officers Insurance policy provides defense costs and indemnity coverage to the entity listed on the policy declarations, which may include:
+A Not for Profit Directors and Officers Insurance policy provides defence costs and indemnity coverage to the entity listed on the policy declarations, which may include:

 - Coverage for individual directors and officers;